bukhsh/oats/docs/_build/html/_sources/dataformat.rst.txt

 +-----------+-------------------------------------------------------+
 .. rubric:: Notes
 .. [#bus1] Zone is used in unit commitment problem to define inter zonal transfer constraints
-.. [#bus2] Extreme values are used in the solver in what way?
+.. [#bus2] Extreme values columns are provided as an option for security constrained optimal power flow when relaxed post-fault voltage bounds are desired

 demand
 ~~~~~~~